kenellorando/cadence/README.md

 ./install.sh
 ```

-You will be interactively prompted for a music directory path, a stream hostname, a rate limit timeout, a service password, and optional DNS.
+You will be prompted for a music directory path, a stream hostname, a rate limit timeout, a service password, and optional DNS.
 After the last prompt, the radio stack will automatically launch and Cadence's web UI will become accessible at `localhost:8080`.

 After initial installation, simply run `docker compose up` to start your station.
 Use `install.sh` again at any time to reconfigure inputs.

 ## 📚 Knowledge Base
-Cadence's GitHub Wiki provides various resources to help you use, administrate, and develop for your station.
-If you need any further assistance, we warmly welcome you to [open an issue](https://github.com/kenellorando/cadence/issues).
+Cadence's GitHub Wiki provides various resources to help you use, administrate, and build clients for your station.

 - [API Reference](https://github.com/kenellorando/cadence/wiki/API-Reference)
 - [Development and Code Style Guide](https://github.com/kenellorando/cadence/wiki/Development-and-Code-Style)